 Putting Your Children First

-Whether you are seeking a joint custody arrangement or need help establishing or modifying child support, Ms. Ryan is an experienced Augusta, Georgia, divorce lawyer with the knowledge and resources you need to ensure your children, and your relationship with your children, are the highest priorities in your divorce.
+Whether you are seeking a joint custody arrangement or need help establishing or modifying child support, Ms. Ryan is an experienced Augusta divorce lawyer with the knowledge and resources you need to ensure your children – and your relationship with your children – are the highest priorities in your divorce.

 Working Toward An Amicable Resolution

-Ms. Ryan provides experienced legal guidance through an emotional time.
+Catherine Ryan provides experienced legal guidance through an emotional time.
 She can help you negotiate a custody arrangement that works for all parties.
-If that is not possible, or the safety and health of your children are at stake, Ms. Ryan will fight aggressively to put them in the best position moving forward, whether that means you are looking to obtain sole custody, supervised visitation or some other arrangement.
+If that is not possible, or the safety and health of your children are at stake, Ms. Ryan is a skilled courtroom litigator who is prepared to fight aggressively.
+She will work to position you and your children for the best outcome, whether you are looking to obtain sole custody, supervised visitation or some other arrangement.
 Her first preference is always the best interest of the children.

-What To Expect In Georgia Child Custody Cases
+What To Expect In A Georgia Child Custody Case

 The concepts below are helpful to know when anticipating what to expect in a custody dispute or during mediation.
 If you have questions regarding what to expect or about the legal concepts below, you can contact Ms. Ryan at 706-251-7612.

 - Physical and legal custody.
 The majority of parents who divorce or separate will have joint legal custody over minor children, with one party being designated the primary physical custodian.
 The primary physical custodian is the parent with whom the children live the majority of the time and will have final decision-making authority over issues regarding the children.
 The other parent will be awarded visitation rights.
-Disputes over who should be the primary custodian of the children are probably the most emotional, difficult and often costly parties to a divorce can encounter.
+Disputes over who should be the primary custodian of the children are probably the most emotional, difficult and costly conflicts that divorcing parents can encounter.

 - The best interests of the child.
 Georgia courts are required to evaluate a list of factors to decide what is in the best interest of the child in awarding primary custody.
 A court is gender neutral when evaluating custody and visitation issues.
 Whenever possible, the parties should work together toward a mutually agreeable custody and visitation schedule that is in the best interests of the children.
 When these attempts fail, a mediator can be used to assist in negotiation.
 Parties should always keep in mind how strongly a custody dispute affects the children.